MrAshCreates/main-site/blog/2024-1-18/Verizon_Retail_Sales_Cheat_Sheet.md

 ### Mobile Plans

-Verizon offers a variety of mobile plans tailored to different needs, including unlimited, prepaid, and business plans.
+Verizon offers a comprehensive range of mobile plans to cater to various customer needs, including unlimited data plans, shared data plans, prepaid options, and business solutions.

 #### Unlimited Plans

-All unlimited plans include unlimited talk and text within the U.S. and to Mexico and Canada.

 1. **Welcome Unlimited**

-   - **Price**: Starting at $65/month for one line; discounts for multiple lines.
+   - **Price**: Starting at $65/month for one line; discounts available for multiple lines.
    - **Features**:
      - Unlimited 5G Nationwide and 4G LTE data.
+     - Unlimited talk and text within the U.S.
-     - Talk, text, and data to Mexico and Canada.
+     - Talk, text, and data to Mexico and Canada included.
-     - Basic mobile hotspot (600 Kbps).
    - **Pros**:
-     - Affordable entry into unlimited data.
+     - Affordable entry point to unlimited data.
    - **Cons**:
-     - No premium data; data may be deprioritized during congestion.
+     - Data may be deprioritized during network congestion.
-     - Limited perks and add-ons.
+     - No premium data or mobile hotspot included.
-   - **Ideal For**: Budget-conscious users needing unlimited data without extras.
+   - **Ideal For**: Budget-conscious customers needing unlimited data without extra features.

 2. **5G Start**